MIC-DKFZ/basic_unet_example/Readme.md

 This will download the Hippocampus dataset from the medical segmentation decathlon (http://medicaldecathlon.com), extract and preprocess it and then start the training.

+If you run the pipeline again, the dataset will not be downloaded, extracted or preprocessed again.
+To enforce it, just delete the folder.

 ## How to use it for your own data
 This is work in progress.